Member Organizations

 The Act Regarding the Organization and Supervision of Statutory Auditors of 2016 (hereinafter “Audit Act of 2016”) stipulates that a quality assurance (QA) review system for all audits be stablished and operated by the Belgian Audit Oversight Board (BAOB).

-The BAOB conducts quality assurance reviews at least once every three years on auditors of public interest entities (PIEs) and every six years on non-PIE auditors.
-BAOB conducts risk-based quality control and reviewers are either members of the Financial Services and Markets Authority (FSMA) or ‘are bound by a collaboration with the FSMA’.
-For PIEs, quality control is conducted by reviewers that are external to the profession.
+The BAOB conducts quality assurance reviews at least once every three years on auditors of public interest entities (PIEs) and at least every six years on non-PIE auditors.
+BAOB conducts risk-based reviews and reviewers are either members of the Financial Services and Markets Authority (FSMA) or ‘are bound by a collaboration with the FSMA’.
+For PIEs, reviews are conducted by individuals that are external to the profession.

 It appears that the QA review system is in line with the requirements of SMO 1 and the European Union’s 8th Company Law Directive on Statutory Audit.
-Regarding adoption of relevant standards for the QA review system, the Board of Governors approved a draft standard relating to the application of ISQM 1 and 2 in February 2023.
+Regarding adoption of relevant standards for the QA review system, the Board of Governors approved application of ISQM 1 and 2 effective in December 2023.

 Current Status: Adopted